hideselfview/bae/README.md

 - **Frontend**:

   - Tauri as the application framework
-  - TypeScript + React for the user interface
+  - Rust + Dioxus for the user interface

 ## Development Approach